arthurcerveira/MTDD-Evaluation-Framework/README.md

 # Evaluation Framework for AI-driven Molecular Design of Multi-target Drugs

-This repository contains the code and data for the paper "Evaluation Framework for AI-driven Molecular Design of Multi-target Drugs: Brain Diseases as a Case Study".
+This repository contains the code and data for the paper "[Evaluation Framework for AI-driven Molecular Design of Multi-target Drugs: Brain Diseases as a Case Study](https://arxiv.org/abs/2408.10482)".

 ## Instructions

 ### Setup

-The code is written in Python 3.11.6.
+The code was written and tested in Python 3.11.6.
 To install the required packages, run the following command:

 ```bash
 $ pip install -r requirements.txt